afeyisa/afeyisa/README.md

 # Welcome! , I'm Feyisa K. 👋

 Currently, an Electrical and Computer Engineering student at Addis Ababa University(AAU) and a Web Developer.
-I like those who always went continuously learn and improve thier skills, contribute something inclusive and benefit society.
+I like those who always eager to continuously learn and improve thier skills, contribute something inclusive and beneficial to society.

 ## 🚀 Skills & Technologies